crckfx/wildWildWeb/pages/sudoku/sudoku.md

 }
 ```

 so, for example, a configuration reads left to right as rows
 zeroes are used for empty ones

-a canvas would consist of a 9x9 grid and clicks would get listens, probably, to identify our current position. same for arrow keys when the sudo is selected.
+a canvas would consist of a 9x9 grid and clicks would get listens, probably, to identify our current position. same for arrow keys (when the sudoku is selected).

 ## tasks
 ### main game